Co-ops Make a Difference Every Day

 Food co-ops have spent the last decades being at the forefront of virtually every positive reform in the food industry.
 From product labeling laws and reduced packaging to organic food production, we have set the standard for food safety and quality.

 We strive to connect our farmers and shoppers so you know where your food comes from.
 Did you know that nearly 30 percent of all farmers’ products in the U.S. are marketed through producer-owned cooperatives?
-And of course, you can find many of these popular co-op food brands, such as Organic Valley Family of Farms, Frontier Natural Products, Equal Exchange, Florida’s Natural and Cabot Creamery, in retail food co-ops.
+And of course, you can find many of these popular co-op food brands, such as Organic Valley, Frontier Natural Products, Equal Exchange, Florida’s Natural and Cabot Creamery, in retail food co-ops.

 Food co-ops continue to extend their influence beyond the doors of the store to make it possible for everyone to participate in the local food movement by also promoting community supported agriculture, community gardens and farm-to-school initiatives.